backend-development/backend-development-textbook/source/caching.md

 => "MMT Bachelor 2010, MMT Master 2014"
 ```

+§

-And finally we can refactor the helper method print_studycourses
+And in a final step we can refactor the helper method print_studycourses

 ```
   def print_studycourses(student)